cogentcore/cogent/README.md

 ![alt tag](logo/gide_icon.png)

-**Gide** is a flexible IDE (integrated development environment) framework in pure Go, using the [GoGi](https://github.com/goki/gi) GUI and the [GoPi](https://github.com/goki/pi) interactive parser for syntax highlighting and more advanced IDE code processing.
+**Gide** is a flexible IDE (integrated development environment) framework in pure Go, using the [GoGi](https://github.com/goki/gi) GUI (for which it serves as a continuous testing platform :) and the [GoPi](https://github.com/goki/pi) interactive parser for syntax highlighting and more advanced IDE code processing.

 See the [Wiki](https://github.com/goki/gide/wiki) for more docs,   [Install](https://github.com/goki/gide/wiki/Install) instructions (mostly just `go get ...`), and [Google Groups goki-gi](https://groups.google.com/forum/#!forum/goki-gi) emailing list.